INTERVIEW AND LIVE PHOTOS BY MARKO SYRJALA

 Abaddon: It wasn’t about Venom; it wasn’t about the music.
 The music industry, the whole thing changed over a couple of years, and that was a couple of years of the PRIME EVIL era.
 What’s happened subsequently with them is Cronos is still with that label, and he refuses to let those albums be released and be a part of that history.
 Those albums would sell tens of thousands again; those albums would sell.
 I’m convinced of it.

-I think that it’s sad that there are a lot of people who have never heard or even know the album still…
+I think it’s sad that many people have never heard or even know the album still…

-Tony Dolan: It was very industry driven, you know, because they reformatted everything and tried to sell you mini-discs and tried to sell you C-cassettes, they then invented CDs and said, “Nobody wants albums.”
-Well you know, for Sony Japan to be building a record plant, you know, for nobody to be able to press vinyl these days because the queues are so long to press your vinyl order.
-You know, for Pioneer Techniques to now be making new record players, you know, what’s that say about the industry?
+Tony Dolan: It was very industry-driven, you know because they reformatted everything and tried to sell you mini-discs and tried to sell you C-cassettes.
+They then invented CDs and said, “Nobody wants albums.”
+Well, you know, for Sony Japan to be building a record plant, you know, for nobody to be able to press vinyl these days because the queues are so long to press your vinyl order.
+For Pioneer Techniques to now be making new record players, you know, what’s that say about the industry?
 It says that the people never said they didn’t want vinyl, nobody ever said they didn’t want vinyl, the kids never said they didn’t want vinyl.
 The industry decided it was cheaper to push everything to digital.
 That’s what was happening.
-My daughter is going to be 16 in November, and one of the things I was proud that we managed to do is get on the formula edition the cover of Decibel magazine as a flexi-disk, a fucking flexi-disk.
-I was like, “Man if I could get a flexi-disk?”
+My daughter is going to be 16 in November, and one of the things I was proud that we managed to do is get on the formula edition the cover of Decibel magazine as a Flexi-disk, a fucking Flexi-disk.
+I was like, “Man if I could get a Flexi-disk?”
 If I can get a cassette next?
-It will be brilliant, but, a flexi-disk.
+It will be brilliant, but, a Flexi-disk.
 It came to the house, I took it out, and I put it onto the record player, and I put it on, and my daughter came in, 15, came in and went, “What is that?”
-I said, “I’m playing that flexi-disk.”
+I said, “I’m playing that Flexi-disk.”
 “Playing a what?”
 “Flexi-disk.”
 She went, “Is that a newly made record?”
 And, I said, “No, but this is a special one.”
 And, she went, “So, how is it playing?”
 “Well, I’m playing it on there with a needle and a speaker.”
 And, she went, “Oh my God.
 Can I get some of them?”
 It was like new media to her, you know?
 Now, why does she not know about it until then, because the industry was selling shit to her?
-And, they want it though.
+And, they want it, though.
 They want it.

 Abaddon: They do want.
-You can only, you know when you’re growing up, you have what’s in front of you.
-You know, we didn’t have a lot of money growing up, so we used to have like day-trips to go out.
+You can only know when you’re growing up; you have what’s in front of you.
+We didn’t have a lot of money growing up, so we used to have like day-trips to go out.
 Our holidays were day-trips, and that’s all we knew.
 I didn’t know you could get on an airplane and go to fucking Disneyland.
 I didn’t know what Mickey Mouse was, you know, it wasn’t a thing.
 If that was over there, that was somebody else, so you have what’s in front of you.
 All that the kids are cheap.
 It started with video games, you know, with all Sega and Commodore, all that shit.
-It started with all that, you’ve got what’s in front of you, so they stopped buying physical product.
-They stopped going fucking outside and playing and running around, and it’s the fucking generation we’ve got now, who are called the millennial generation who are the hardest to employ, there are no really strong fucking thinkers anymore, and they are all paid fucking peanuts.
+It started with all that; you’ve got what’s in front of you, so they stopped buying a physical product.
+They stopped going fucking outside and playing and running around.
+It’s the fucking generation we’ve got now, who are called the millennial generation who are the hardest to employ, there are no really strong fucking thinkers anymore, and they are all paid fucking peanuts.
 They’re all on fucking zero hours, and they’re all paid fucking £6 an hour.
 How do you have a £150,000 house in Newcastle and pay somebody £6 an hour?
 They just can’t; they’re never going to be able to afford to fucking buy it.
 We haven’t thought about that millennial junk generation, you know.

 THE FAVORITE VENOM ALBUMS

 Tony Dolan: Well, for me, it’s WELCOME TO HELL.
-Because of it’s just from the opening salvo to the completion of it, it’s just chaos, mayhem and at that particular time, it was completely extreme from beginning to end, so for me, it was like an extension of punk rock.
+Because it’s just from the opening salvo to its completion, it’s just chaos, mayhem, and at that particular time, it was completely extreme from beginning to end, so for me, it was like an extension of punk rock.
 It was just, you know, crazy.
-You know?
-I think with PRIME EVIL; I think that we saw possibilities that were unlimited from before because we just enjoyed playing and it didn’t have to mean anything, but us.
+I think with PRIME EVIL; I think that we saw unlimited possibilities from before because we just enjoyed playing, and it didn’t have to mean anything but us.
 You know, so we just enjoyed, you know, the extra guitars and stuff, the things that Mantas wanted to do, but felt that he couldn’t because it was an identity, so we got more.

 Mantas: Oh.
-I’ve always said, when I’ve been asked about this, in chronological order, WELCOME TO HELL, BLACK METAL, PRIME EVIL, RESURRECTION.
+When I’ve been asked about this, I’ve always said in chronological order, WELCOME TO HELL, BLACK METAL, PRIME EVIL, RESURRECTION.
 Those are the best albums in chronological order.
-I think that that represents the good progression of a band in songwriting, musicianship, in production values, all that kind of thing, but putting PRIME EVIL in that four… I mean, it is one of my favorite albums.
-But the best album personally for me, I’ll always go back to WELCOME TO HELL because it was the first album.
+I think that represents the good progression of a band in songwriting, musicianship, production values, and all that kind of thing, but putting PRIME EVIL in that four… I mean, it is one of my favorite albums.
+But it the best album personally for me.
+I’ll always go back to WELCOME TO HELL because it was the first album.
 It was the thing that kick-started everything.
 It’s, you know, it’s just the album that did it.

 Tony Dolan: You know, to have a debut album, and only a select few bands have a debut album where every single song is as important as the next song.
-You can play every single one of those songs every night, that we play, any shows, anywhere in the world, every song from that album, and people want to hear.
+You can play every single one of those songs every night that we play, any shows, anywhere in the world, every song from that album and people want to hear.
 That’s quite unusual.
-You know what I’m saying?
 That’s defines that album itself.
-The thing with Venom is, it was important when we began Venom Inc. for me to go back to the very first single, because if we could play that single and those songs from those first albums.
-And people forgot that it isn’t those three, that it’s us three and they’re tuned in to just the music, which proves that this was a viable thing.
+Venom’s thing is that it was important when we began Venom Inc. for me to go back to the very first single because if we could play that single and those songs from those early albums.
+And people forgot that it isn’t those three, that it’s us three, and they’re tuned in to just the music, which proves that this was a viable thing.
 If we’d gone out and played all of WELCOME TO HELL and people went, “That’s shit,” and nobody came to see us, we would have stopped.